-Disney’s Hollywood Studios Half-Day Itinerary – Since it’s currently not the best park, we recommend those short on time do only an evening at Disney’s Hollywood Studios.
-This touring plan manages to hit the highlights in a half-day.
+Disney’s Hollywood Studios Half-Day Itinerary – Those short on time and not interested in hassling with Star Wars: Rise of the Resistance may only want to do an evening at Disney’s Hollywood Studios.
+This touring plan manages to hit many of the highlights in a half-day.
 (Not updated for post-reopening operations.)

 Walt Disney World “Beyond the Parks” 1-Day Itinerary – Have a free day but don’t want to spend it poolside or simply shopping the day away at Disney Springs?
 This itinerary takes you around other under-the-radar spots at Walt Disney World that are fun but do not charge admission.

 In this case, “International Parks” means the two parks at Tokyo Disney Resort and Disneyland Paris, plus Hong Kong Disneyland.
 Much like Disneyland, neither Tokyo Disneyland or DisneySea can be fully experienced in a single day.
 However, we recognize that’s how much time most people will allocate to these parks during a trip to Japan, so here are our plans for those parks:

 Tokyo Disneyland 1-Day Touring Plan – Another challenging castle park thanks to a surplus of attractions and live entertainment.
 Nevertheless, this Tokyo Disneyland itinerary allows you to do as much as possible via efficient ordering of rides.